DayneSorvisto/characteristic-function-library/README.md

 ## Contributions

 Contribute to the project by creaitng a PR.
 Improve the accuracy of library or add new functions based on current papers in algebraic data analysis.
+All implementations should have practical use and be able to work on real world data with appropriate documentation.

 Area of that need work: